davecheng-tech/ICS4U-JavaFX-Demo/README.md

 Explore the `src/com/jenkov/javafx` folder in this repo for examples of what you can do with JavaFX, sourced from [this repository](https://github.com/jjenkov/javafx-examples).

 ### JavaFX Ensemble Viewer
 [JavaFX Ensemble Viewer](https://www.jdeploy.com/~jdeploy-demo-javafx-ensemble) is a gallery of working examples that do not require you to compile and build individually.
+Click [here](https://www.jdeploy.com/~jdeploy-demo-javafx-ensemble) to download the installer for your operating system.
+Check out the interactive demo of all the things you can do with JavaFX.
 <br><br>